When Vision Fails: Text Attacks Against ViT and OCR: Discussion

-\smallsection{Limitations} The adversarial examples in this work produce minor visual artifacts by design.
-These examples contrast the assumptions made by Boucher et al.~\cite{boucher2021bad} in which no visual artifacts were permitted in encoding attacks.
+The adversarial examples in this work produce minor visual artifacts by design.
+These examples contrast the assumptions made by \citet{boucher2021bad} in which no visual artifacts were permitted in encoding attacks.
 However, the results of our user study indicate that the diacritic perturbations produced do not affect the ability of humans reading text, thus giving motivation to break the imperceptibility assumption of encoding attacks.